 While most outdoor lighting ordinances “grandfather-in” existing light fixtures, they also most importantly establish guidelines for the quality and quantity of light emission from new light fixture installations.
 The better lighting ordinances also include “sunset” clauses for some of the most obnoxious light fixtures: the unshielded dusk-to-dawn security lights and flood lights.

-The most important concept for good quality outdoor lighting is to use “fully-shielded” fixtures that direct the light down where it is needed.
+The most important concept for good quality outdoor lighting is to use non-glaring, “fully-shielded” fixtures that direct the light down where it is needed.

 The Area Ordinances

 The city of Asheville is located in Buncombe County, North Carolina, and both the City and County have very well-drafted outdoor lighting ordinances – two of the best in the state.

 In Buncombe County four incorporated towns/cities have outdoor lighting ordinances: Asheville, Woodfin, Weaverville and Black Mountain (a complete copy of each town’s ordinance is linked below).
 If you live in one of these incorporated areas, then the town’s ordinance has jurisdiction rather than Buncombe County’s ordinance.